MUSC Bulletin | College of Medicine

 Must be completed

-Block exams: At the close of each of the blocks, you will take a fully integrated objective exam.
+Block exams: At the close of each of the blocks, students will take a fully integrated objective exam.
 Questions from subject matter of each of the themes are co-mingled and, in some cases, clustered under a single clinical scenario.
-The block exam is designed to reflect NBME Step I exam structure.
-(You will have a chance to take practice quizzes during each block.
-The quizzes will allow you to become familiar with the type and format of questions you will find on the Block Exam.)
-Your graded responses on the block exam are sorted to provide theme grades which are reported to you as a raw score and % grade.
-Block exam scores are combined with scores from theme-specific graded activities detailed below to provide the final 4 theme grades for the semester.
+The block exam is designed to reflect USMLE Step 1 exam structure.
+(Multiple self-assessment practice quizzes during each block.
+The quizzes will introduce the type and format of questions you will find on the block exams.
+Students’ graded responses on the block exam are sorted to provide theme grades which are reported to the student as a raw score and % grade.
+Block exam scores are combined with scores from theme-specific graded activities to provide the final grades for the semester.

 What are your academic and professional obligations?